UnityTechnologies/InputSystem_Warriors/README.md

 **Input System Demonstrated Scenarios**
 - Input Action Control Scheme for basic Player Controls (Directional Axis for Movement, Button press for Attack)
 - Setting up Keyboard and Generic Gamepad bindings to the Control Scheme
-  - Tested with the follwing controllers: PlayStation Dualshock 4, Xbox One and Nintendo Switch Pro
+  - Tested with the following controllers: PlayStation Dualshock 4, Xbox One and Nintendo Switch Pro
 - Instancing multiple Player Controllers for a local multiplayer setup
 - UI Input (Virtual Joystick and Virtual Button) for Touchscreen Controls
 - Runtime switching between Player Control and Menu Control Action Maps